 The GED exam must be taken exclusively on a computer.
 Paper-based testing is a thing of the past.
 The four subtests are computer-adaptive meaning the difficulty level depends on your given answers.
 That’s how the GED works.

-There are various question formats on the GED Social Studies subtest including multiple-choice, hot spot, fill-in-the-blank, and drag-and-drop.
+There are various question formats on the GED Social Studies subtest including multiple-choice, hot spot, fill-in-the-blank, and draggable.
 There are no short answer questions on this subtest.
 As said earlier, you are allowed 70 minutes to complete this subtest.

 The GED Social Studies subtest covers an extensive range of topics, and you may well be overwhelmed and perhaps even don’t know where to start.